-1. Take one of the suggested driving tours of various regions listed below (scroll all the way to the bottom of the list on the left).
+1. Take one of the suggested driving tours of various regions listed below.

-3. Finally, if you'd like take a farm or cheesemaker tour, click to sort first by "Region" and then by "Appointment Only" OR click the "Tours" button.
+3. Finally, if you'd like take a farm or cheesemaker tour, click to sort first by "Region" and then by "Book a Tour" OR click the "Tours" button way on the menu to the right.
 Make sure to read the information on each cheesemaker's listing for details and how to sign up.

 IMPORTANT: Be sure to check for regular visiting hours and plan to schedule appointments and tours well in advance of your visit.